Devonics-Inc/ros2_fr_gazebo/README.md

 Now, you can set up a script using the SDK to control your robot and watch it move in Gazebo!

+### POSSIBLE ERRORS:

+If your robot shows up as an entity in Gazebo but you cannot see the model, it is usually due to a conflicting resource path.
+To fix this, close gazebo and write in the following command to your terminal before re-opening:

+export IGN_GAZEBO_RESOURCE_PATH=$IGN_GAZEBO_RESOURCE_PATH:~/path to directory/fr3_gazebo/install/fairino_description/share